dteviot/WebToEpub/readme.md

 2. Download the extension.
     1. For most recent release, go to https://github.com/dteviot/WebToEpub and click on the "Download Zip" button.
     2. For current development branch, go to https://github.com/dteviot/WebToEpub/tree/ExperimentalTabMode and click on the "Download Zip" button.
+3. Unpack zip file.
-3. Unpack zip file and move the "plugin" directory to the location you want to keep it.
+    1. If you downloaded the zip file from Github, move the "plugin" directory to the location you want to keep it.
+    2. If you downloaded the zip file from Google Drive, move the unpacked contents to wherever you want to keep them.
+This the the "plugin" directory referred to in step 10 below.
 4. Open the file manifest.json in the plugin directory with a text editor and delete the line that goes: <br>"incognito": "split",<br>
 5. In the "plugin" directory from the previous step there is a "jszip" directory.
 Create a "dist" directory inside this "jszip" directory.
 6. Download jszip library v3.0.0 from https://github.com/Stuk/jszip
 7. Extract jszip.min.js from the jszip library and copy to the "dist" directory you created in step 4.
 8. Open Firefox and type "about:debugging#/runtime/this-firefox" into the URL bar.
 9. Click "Load Temporary Add-on".
-10. Select "Extensions"
-11. Click the icon that looks like a gear that is on the right of "Manage Your Extensions"
-12. Click "Debug Add-ons"
-13. Click "Load Temporary Add-on"
-14. Select "manifest.json" from the directory in step 4
+10. Select "manifest.json" from the directory in step 3.
+Or, if you don't intend to change the code, just select the zip file you downloaded.

 ## License information
 Licenced under GPLv3.